rhettg/BlueOx/README.md

 Note the use of '*' to indicate a prefix query for the type filter.
 This will return all events with a type that begins with 'request'

+### Dealing with Failure

+When an `oxd` instance becomes unavailable, clients will spool messages in memory up to some internal limit.
+After hitting this limit, exceptions will be logged.

+For an `oxd` forwarding to another `oxd`, the only limit is how much memory the process can allocate.

 ### A Note About Ports

 There are several types of network ports in use with BlueOx: